Cheetah0x/aztec-privategroup/README.md

-# Splitwise-Like Contracts in Aztec
+# Private Expense Splitting Contract in Aztec

-This project is a walk-through for creating Splitwise-like contracts in Aztec, focusing on private and public contexts, contract deployment, testing with AztecJS and the Testing Execution Environment (TXE), creating notes, and setting up a demo frontend.
+This project is a walk-through for creating an expense splitting contract in Aztec, focusing on private and public contexts, contract deployment, testing with AztecJS and the Testing Execution Environment (TXE), creating notes, and setting up a demo frontend.
 This project uses Aztec version 0.60.0, which is in pre-release.
 Future updates may include breaking changes.

 ## Project Overview